StatisMike/stenR/README.md

 ### 2. Generate ScoreTable using FrequencyTable

-`FrequencyTable` is a basis for normalizing the distribution of your data.
-Now, the next step is to standardize it using some `StandardScale` and generating `ScoreTable`.
+*FrequencyTable* is a basis for normalizing the distribution of your data.
+Now, the next step is to standardize it using some *StandardScale* and generating *ScoreTable*.

-There are some `StandardScale` object available out of the box.
+There are some *StandardScale* objects available in the package.
 They define score scale.
 We can use the popular in psychology **STEN** scale to calculate the scores.